Equal opportunities for all

 Implementing the Gender Strategy, monitoring progress and reporting annually to the top executive level is the responsibility of GIZ managers across the company.
 The Management Board has also published guidelines on putting the strategy into practice.
 A well-established gender architecture is responsible for coordinating strategy implementation, monitoring and reporting, with a Gender Ambassador, a Gender Commissioner and a company-wide network of gender focal points in every department and unit right through to project level.
 It is the declared goal of the Gender Strategy to foster and realise equal opportunities and rights for all, both within the company and as part of our commissions and services, irrespective of gender, sexual orientation or sexual identity.
-In addition, since 2015, GIZ has supported the Women’s Empowerment Principles – seven principles to strengthen women inside companies.
-This is another way in which GIZ is striving to achieve gender equality.

 Equal opportunities within the company